EliziumNet/Loopz/Elizium.Loopz/docs/Write-HostFeItemDecorator.md

 ## SYNOPSIS

-Wraps a function or scriptblock as a decorator writing appropriate user interface info to the host for each entry in the pipeline.
+Wraps a function or script-block as a decorator writing appropriate user interface info to the host for each entry in the pipeline.

 ## SYNTAX